Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## {{site.TITLE_SSDLC_SECDEV_INITIALIZATION}}

-1. **Security Kick-Off:** New projects and dev teams MUST receive a security kick-off.
+1. **Security Kick-Off:** New projects and dev teams MUST receive a security kick-off by their *IT security function*.

 ## {{site.TITLE_SSDLC_SECDEV_SECDESIGN}}